Achimota School: Setting

-Achimota School occupies over two square miles (525 hectares) of prime real estate in the middle of the Achimota Forest Reserve in the Accra Metropolitan Area.
-The school's colonial architecture and planned landscape make it visually pleasing to tour the campus and its wooded countryside-like surroundings.
-On campus, the three Statues of the founders are arranged in a triangle-like formation with an unknown significance.
-The campus facilities comprise two libraries, a cadet square, two chapels - the Aggrey Memorial Chapel and the Catholic Chapel; four dining halls, two on the eastern compound and another two on the Western campus, two gymnasia, the Achimota School Post Office, extensive sports playing fields, a swimming pool, a cricket oval, basketball court, tennis and squash courts, and an arboretum.
+Achimota School occupies over two square miles (525 hectares) of the middle of the Achimota Forest Reserve in the Accra Metropolitan Area.
+The campus facilities comprise two libraries, a cadet square, two chapels – the Aggrey Memorial Chapel and the Catholic Chapel; four dining halls, two on the eastern compound and another two on the Western campus, two gymnasia, the Achimota School Post Office, extensive sports playing fields, a swimming pool, a cricket oval, basketball court, tennis and squash courts, and an arboretum.
 There are several bungalows on campus for teaching staff members.

 A description of Achimota School at its inception is provided below:

 "Achimota College, in the Gold Coast seven miles inland from Accra is West Africa's great co-educational boarding school, where 600 West African boys and girls receive as complete an education as European or American children.
 It is a secondary school, teachers' training college and university rolled into one, and in planning, design and equipment it bears comparison with any educational institution anywhere.
 Its erection in 1925 cost £660,000 and its maintenance costs are £50,000 annually.
 It possesses a swimming pool, extensive playing fields, a nature reserve, a demonstration farm and a model village for the college employees.
 It also has its own hospital, museum, library and printing press.
 The students live in residential blocks spaced round the grounds, each holding 60 students and divided into 4 dormitories."

 Close to the school's central campus are the Achimota Golf Club, the Achimota School Police Station, a staff village for the school's non-teaching employees also called Anumle, a forest reserve, a large farm, and the 45-bed Achimota Hospital, as well as the community surrounding the campus.